Skip to content

 The easiest way to copy files to Isambard-AI or Isambard 3 is to use scp or rsync.
 Full instructions can be found in the file transfer guide.

-There are various circumstances when a user may wish to transfer data between projects.
+There are various circumstances when a user may wish to transfer data between projects on the same machine.
 However, this must be done with care not to breach privacy or licencing, noting that the PI is legally responsible for any breach.

 See the file transfer guide for more information.